 - Gently press dough into pockets.

-- Scoop some pumpkin filling into dough pockets making sure not to fill it to high. it should be level with the top surface of the ravioli mold.
+- Scoop some pumpkin filling into dough pockets making sure not to fill it too much.
+It should be leveled with the top surface of the ravioli mold.

-- Place another dough sheet on top and with a rolling pin, roll dough, pressing edges to make sure the dough has been cut forming the squares of ravioli.
+- Place another dough sheet on top and with a rolling pin, roll the dough, pressing the edges to make sure the dough has been cut forming the squares of ravioli.

 - In a sautee pan heat olive oil.